pedroth/nabladown.js/README.md

 2. Change some recursions to linear recursions or just loops (?)
 	 - Apply parseAnyBut loop to parseDocument, parseExpressions, ...
 1. Optimize parse to use success/fail/either (?) monad instead of exceptions(the ***or*** function)
+2. Fix html unicode, when using hexadecimal notation